 The way to fight these tactics is to have good legal representation.
 Insurers come armed with whole teams of lawyers, and they know how to poke holes in your claim and cut down your payment as much as possible.
 There simply is no way to fight on a level playing field unless you have a lawyer of your own representing you.
 A good lawyer will not only know how to build up evidence for your claim, but they will also have experience driving a hard bargain.
 They will pressure the insurer to pay you the full amount.

 to find a John Foy office near you

-How can I find out exactly how much money I deserve?
+How can you find out exactly how much money you deserve?